Home β€Ί Logistics β€Ί Road Freight

 Cost per signatureFreeFree~€0.50€2–5€0.20–2.00

 Sign-on-glass is fast but proves nothing.
 EUDI is strongest but EU-only.
-IdentiGate bridges the gap: biometric identity + eIDAS signature + 179 countries + affordable at scale.
+IdentiGate bridges the gap: biometric identity + eIDAS signature + every country in the world (NFC or document + face) + affordable at scale.

 01